Ohio Labor Laws: Everything You Need to Know

 While employers are not required under Ohio labor law to offer vacation benefits or sick leave to their employees they often do.
 If an employee leaves a job the employer is under no obligation to pay him or her any accrued sick time or vacation time that may be owed unless previously stated in a contract.

 If you need help learning more about Ohio labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.